-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of South West College and are represented by South West College Governing Body and the Principal and Chief Executive/Deputy Chief Executive.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of South West College and are represented by South West College Governing Body, the Principal/Chief Executive, the Director of Curriculum, the Director of Corporate Services and the Director of Development and Support.

-The number of senior post-holders including the Principal and Chief Executive was:
+The number of senior post-holders including the Principal/Chief Executive was:

-2023 2022
+2024 2023

 No. No.

-4 2
+4 4